I have worked in education and entertainment and am also an historian and businessman and currently studying at the Open University.

 The area is full of interesting alleyways and on a Monopoly pub crawl there is plenty of choice.
 However, once again, properties on this road do not come cheap.

-The christmas tree in the square is sent every year from Norway, as a thanks for Britain's help during World War II (probably ironically).
+The Christmas tree in the square is sent every year from Norway, as a thanks for Britain's help during World War II (probably ironically).
 The fourth plinth in the square was originally intended for a statue of William IV but the money ran out.
 It is now the temporary home of some contemporary sculpture or other.
 The statue of Charles I is the oldest bronze statue in Britain and was hidden by a brazier who had been ordered to melt it down during the interregnum.
 All distances in London are measured from it.

 Despite its Monopoly price, it is unlikely that it is possible to buy or rent residential property here, despite an old music hall song that states "I Live in Trafalgar Square".
 Previously famous for its pigeons, feeding the birds was outlawed here at the beginning of the 21st century and with the use of a trained hawk, the square is now virtually pigeon free.

 Fenchurch Street Station